top of page

 Per Hawaii Revised Statutes (HRS) Chapter 6E-43, and Hawaii Administrative Rules (HAR) Chapter 13-300, the remains discovered at the aquarium are believed to be over 50 years old and believed to be Native Hawaiian.
 Records indicate that the human remains are within the ʻili of Kāneloa, which was returned by Aaron Kealiʻiahonui at the Māhele and retained by the Crown.
 There are no recorded Land Commission Awards (LCA) within the project area.

-The decision to preserve in place or relocate the human remains will be made by the O‘ahu Island Burial Council in consultation with the SHPD and recognized lineal and/or cultural descendants (HAR §13-300-33).
+The decision to preserve in place or relocate the human remains will be made by the O‘ahu Island Burial Council (OIBC) in consultation with the SHPD and recognized lineal and/or cultural descendants (HAR §13-300-33).
 Appropriate treatment will occur in accordance with HAR §13-300-38.

 (808) 546-5557